Saturday, February 15, 2020

 For some people, anger inspires them.
 They can write, pray, and preach well because it quickens the attention and sharpens the understanding.[7]
 However, anger is a sign that something wrong is emerging within us.
 Something is not working right.
 Evil, incompetence, or stupidity is lurking within us.
 Anger is like a sixth sense as it senses something wrong in our souls.
 It does not tell us whether something is wrong outside us or inside us.
 We usually assume the wrong is external.
 If we stay with the anger, however, we usually find something wrong is within us in that we have inaccurate information, inadequate understanding, or underdeveloped heart.[8]

-In a first interpretation of the antithesis, 23 So when you are offering your gift at the altar, assuming the existence of temple worship with its sacrificial system, if you remember that your brother or sister has something against you, 24leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift.[6]
+In a first interpretation of the antithesis, offered in legal style, 23 So when you are offering your gift at the altar, assuming the existence and validity of temple worship with its sacrificial system, offering the condition in the first clause: if you remember that your brother or sister has something against you, the second clause containing an imperative: 24 leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift.[9]

 Sirach 34:21-22